 Musical director Josh Wilson infused verve and energy that saturated the senses with a nonstop hit-parade of songs from Frank Loesser that included “Luck Be a Lady” and “Sit Down, You’re Rockin’ The Boat.”

 The leads proved all aces and pumped out more winners than hot slots.
 In the roles made famous by Marlon Brando and Frank Sinatra in the 1955 film, Collins commanded both the presence and magnetism that truly elevated the Masterson character skyward.
 His smooth dance moves, unending charm and easy smile resulted in the audience’s ability to disapprove of his actions but adore the person nonetheless.
-Griggs proved endearing as the ever-scheming Nathan.
-He neatly epitomized the anxiety-driven small-time hustler and was perfectly partnered by Marbach who supplied the yang to Gilliam’s yin.
+Griggs proved endearing as the ever-scheming Nathan and neatly epitomized the anxiety-driven small-time hustler.
+He was perfectly partnered by Marbach who supplied the yang to his yin.
 The gregarious anxious moll Miss Adelaide captured not just the comedy but also the pathos of a woman who realizes the proverbial clock tick-tick-ticking away.

 “It’s always rewarding to take classic work and put your own mark on it,” Collins says.
 “There are definite expectations of Sky because he’s familiar and it’s fun to play with it.
 I didn’t really consult previous videos … wanted to build primarily from the text … brought some grit to that character … more of a contemporary spin.”